Stop Wasting AI's Potential: A Practical Guide to Prompts That Actually Work

 Then came a new type of AI called Large Language Models — or LLMs.
 These are trained on enormous amounts of text from the internet, books, and articles.
 The result?
 AI that can read and write almost like a human.

-In November 2022, OpenAI released ChatGPT — and the world's reaction was immediate.
-It reached 100 million users in just two months, faster than any technology in history.
+In November 2022, OpenAI released ChatGPT — and it reached 100 million users in just two months.
+Faster than any technology in history.
 Suddenly, ordinary people — not just engineers — could have a real conversation with a machine and get genuinely useful answers.

 Since then, every major tech company has launched their own version.
 Google made Gemini.
 Anthropic made Claude.
 Elon Musk's company made Grok.
 The race is on, and it's moving fast.